emammadli-clgx/k8s/docs/02-compute-resources.md

 ### 1. SSH using Vagrant

-  From the directory you ran the `vagrant up` command, run `vagrant ssh <vm>` for example `vagrant ssh master-1`.
+From the `vagrant` directory, run `vagrant ssh <vm>` (e.g., `vagrant ssh master-1`).
-  > Note: Use VM field from the above table and not the vm name itself.
+> **Note:** Use the VM name from the table above.

 ### 2. SSH Using SSH Client Tools

-Use your favourite SSH Terminal tool (putty).

-Use the above IP addresses.
-Username and password based SSH is disabled by default.
+You can use any SSH client (like PuTTY).

-Vagrant generates a private key for each of these VMs.
-It is placed under the .vagrant folder (in the directory you ran the `vagrant up` command from) at the below path for each VM:
+Use the IP addresses from the table.
+Password-based authentication is disabled.
+Vagrant generates a private key for each VM, located at the following path within the `vagrant` directory:

-**Private Key Path:** `.vagrant/machines/<machine name>/virtualbox/private_key`
+**Private Key Path:** `.vagrant/machines/<machine_name>/virtualbox/private_key`

 **Username:** `vagrant`

 ## Verify Environment

-- Ensure all VMs are up
+- Ensure all VMs are running.
-- Ensure VMs are assigned the above IP addresses
+- Ensure each VM has the correct IP address.
-- Ensure you can SSH into these VMs using the IP and private keys
+- Ensure you can SSH into each VM.
-- Ensure the VMs can ping each other
+- Ensure all VMs can ping each other.
-- Ensure the worker nodes have Docker installed on them.
-Version: 18.06
+- Ensure the worker nodes have Docker installed.
+You can verify this by running `sudo docker version`.
-  > command `sudo docker version`

 ## Troubleshooting Tips

-If any of the VMs failed to provision, or is not configured correct, delete the vm using the command:
+If a VM fails to provision or is not configured correctly, destroy it:

 `vagrant destroy <vm>`

-Then reprovision.
-Only the missing VMs will be re-provisioned

-`vagrant up`
+Then, run `vagrant up` again to reprovision only the missing VMs.

-Sometimes the delete does not delete the folder created for the vm and throws the below error.

-VirtualBox error:
+Sometimes, `vagrant destroy` may fail to delete the VM's folder, causing an error like this:

-    VBoxManage.exe: error: Could not rename the directory 'D:\VirtualBox VMs\ubuntu-bionic-18.04-cloudimg-20190122_1552891552601_76806' to 'D:\VirtualBox VMs\kubernetes-ha-worker-2' to save the settings file (VERR_ALREADY_EXISTS)
+    VBoxManage.exe: error: Could not rename the directory '.../ubuntu-jammy-22.04-cloudimg' to '.../kubernetes-ha-worker-2' (VERR_ALREADY_EXISTS)
-    VBoxManage.exe: error: Details: code E_FAIL (0x80004005), component SessionMachine, interface IMachine, callee IUnknown VBoxManage.exe: error: Context: "SaveSettings()" at line 3105 of file VBoxManageModifyVM.cpp

-In such cases delete the VM, then delete teh VM folder and then re-provision
+In this case, after destroying the VM, manually delete the VM's directory from your VirtualBox VMs folder and then run `vagrant up`.

 `vagrant destroy <vm>`

-`rmdir "<path-to-vm-folder>\kubernetes-ha-worker-2"`
+`# Manually delete the VM folder`
 `vagrant up`